-Certain basic equipment is essential for all trekking, climbing, expedition routes.
+Certain basic equipment is really important for all type of trekking, climbing or expedition routes.
 Depending on the area, season, region, and altitude, it is most important that you have the right equipment or else you may feel discomfort or may need to shorten your trip.
 Nobody wants this to happen!
-Do you?
+Do you really want that to happen?

-To guide you on your packing lists for the adventurous tours we have compiled a comprehensive list of necessities.
-We believe this list will give you a general idea of what to bring including clothing, equipment, & gear.
+To guide you on your packing list for the adventurous tours we have compiled a comprehensive list of necessities.
+We believe this list will give you a general idea of what to bring including clothing, equipment & gear.

 Table of Contents